marinauyeda/marinauyeda/README.md

 - **Trailblazing:** In a realm where data wasn’t king, I championed its cause, integrating Power BI and pioneering analytics practices that have become foundational to our business strategy.

-- **Continuous Learner and Innovator:** Every day is a quest for knowledge, whether it's mastering Python, unraveling the secrets of SQL, or exploring the potential of Databricks.
+- **Continuous Learner and Innovator:** Every day is a quest for knowledge, whether it's mastering Python, or unraveling the secrets of SQL.
 My journey is about pushing boundaries and elevating our data game.

 From a novice in the art of Excel to a maestro in the symphony of data analytics, my journey is a testament to the power of curiosity, determination, and the transformative potential of data.
 Ready to join me on this adventure?